-EE features powerful 2D and 3D visualization capabilities for pre- and post-processing of the model.
-You can view the initial conditions and/or model result for any water column constituent, sediment bed constituent/property, and boundary conditions.
-These can be displayed in any spatial scales and perspectives with zooming and panning tools.
-Each display option has multiple sub-options allowing you to better understand and demonstrate the behavior of their model in relation the actual physical conditions, supporting informed decision making by engineers, scientists and regulators.
+EE features powerful 2D and 3D visualization capabilities for model pre- and post-processing.
+You can view the initial conditions and/or model result for any water column constituent, sediment bed constituent/property, or boundary condition.
+With zooming and panning tools, these can be displayed according to any spatial scale and perspective.
+Each display option has multiple sub-options that allow you to better understand and demonstrate the behavior of your model in relation to the actual physical conditions, supporting informed decision-making by engineers, scientists and regulators.

-Using the 2D map view of the domain you may view the model by layer or at a specific depth or elevation.
-When viewing by layer, you can view the parameter as depth averaged or each vertical layer individually.
-The image to the left shows dissolved oxygen on the bottom layer.
+Using the 2D map view of the domain, you can view the model by layer or at a specific depth or elevation.
+When viewing by layer, you can opt to view the parameter as depth-averaged or by each vertical layer individually.
+The image to the left shows an example of dissolved oxygen in the bottom model layer.

-Vertical profiles plots are essential elements for calibration and analysis when developing models for water bodies with stratification in the water column.
-In EE, these plots can be quickly generated for one or more locations shown on the same plot.
+Vertical profile plots are essential elements for calibration and analysis when developing models for water bodies with stratification in the water column.
+Using EE, you can quickly generate these plots, with one or more locations shown on the same plot.

-EE supports display of a vertical profile slice or cross-section cut through the model domain for most parameters such as velocity, sediment or dissolved oxygen.
-This vertical slice can be along any I or J or can follow a user defined path through the model.
+EE supports display of a vertical profile slice or cross-section cut through the model domain for most parameters such as velocity, sediment, or dissolved oxygen.
+This vertical slice can be along any I or J axis or can follow a user-defined path through the model.
 This allows you to conduct detailed analysis of the model performance over time.

-EE offers robust capabilities for extracting and displaying longitudinal profile plots when in the 2D map view.
-These are like the vertical slicing but produce XY line plots for any layer or combination of layers along the profile for any parameter being displayed.
+EE offers robust capabilities for extracting and displaying longitudinal profile plots for any parameter in the 2D map view.
+These are similar to vertical slicing, but produce XY line plots for any layer or combination of layers along the profile for any given parameter.